-Our team includes physicians and nurses with advanced expertise in cancer genetics.
+Our team includes physicians and nurses with advanced expertise in cancer genetics and genetic counseling.
 They have the experience to evaluate family history, provide knowledgeable guidance about cancer detection and prevention, and interpret the results of testing.

 Lucy Langer, MD, MSHS

-Dr. Lucy Langer is the director of the (GREAT) program.
+Dr. Langer is the director of the (GREAT) program.
 She brings more than 15 years of genetics experience to Compass Oncology.
 She has performed genetic research at Columbia University and at UCLA and is the National Medical Director for the US Oncology Cancer Genetics Program.

-Lisa Clark, FNP, APNG
+Lisa Clark, FNP, AOCNP, APNG

-Lisa Clark's experience with women coping with ovarian cancer inspired her interest in genetic research and cancer prevention.
+Lisa's experience with women coping with ovarian cancer inspired her interest in genetic research and cancer prevention.
 She has advanced certifications as a Family Nurse Practitioner (FNP), an Advanced Oncology Certified Nurse Practitioner (AOCNP) and an Advanced Practice Nurse in Genetics (APNG).

 To set up a personalized genetic risk evaluation with one of our genetic counselors call 971.708.7600.